 National Creutzfeldt-Jakob Disease Research & Surveillance Unit, University of Edinburgh website

-Public Health England 2018 Annual review of infections in UK blood, tissue and organ donors
+Public Health England: Annual review of data regarding infections in blood, tissue and organ donors

 This data shows the low risk of infection from blood transfusion in the UK, and can be used to compare the UK against blood services around the world.

 Serious Hazards of Transfusion (SHOT), an independent, professionally-led haemovigilance scheme: